Simeon Name Meaning: Discover the Origin and Significance of the Name

 • English/Latin/Greek/Russian/Arabic: Simeon is a variant of the name Simon, which has roots in many languages.
 In Greek, it means “he who hears”, while in Arabic it means “one who listens”.
 In Russian, it is spelled as “Semyon” and is considered an alternate form of Simon.

-See also Arden Name Meaning: Discover the Origin and Significance of the Name
+See also Summer Name Meaning: Discover the Significance of Names Associated with the Season

 Overall, the name Simeon has a diverse and fascinating history, with roots in many different cultures.
 Whether you spell it Simeon, Simon, Simo, Sam, or another variation, the name has a powerful meaning that is sure to resonate with people around the world.